Rainbeaux Smith: Early life

-Smith was born in Los Angeles to Ronald (Ron) V. Smith (1912–2005) and Jayne Bradley Willhite Smith (1916–1994).
+Cheryl Lynn Smith was born on June 6, 1955 in Los Angeles to Ronald (Ron) V. Smith (1912–2005) and Jayne Bradley Willhite Smith (1916–1994).
 Smith's father was a brick mason, and her mother performed in vaudeville as a dancer on the Orpheum circuit and later taught ballet.
 After the divorce of her parents in 1964, Smith and her mother moved to a home located one block south of the Sunset Strip in Hollywood.
 Smith attended Bancroft Junior High School and Fairfax High School, with classmates Danny Sugerman and Brett Smiley.
-Smith's best girlfriend in her early teen years was Susan Snyder, who she nicknamed "Snot" and who married Robert Carradine.
+Smith's best friend in her early teens was Susan Snyder, whom she nicknamed "Snot" and who married Robert Carradine.

 She quit school in order to pursue her dream of acting in films.
 Her first love was Ethan Margalith; they lived together during 1972 and 1973, and he went on to found Starving Students Moving Company with Darryl Marshak, who later represented Leonardo DiCaprio.